9 Reasons Homes Don’t Sell and How to Avoid Those Mistakes

 8) Hiring a family member or friend without interviewing other agents to see who is most qualified to do the job

-More than ninety percent of all Realtors do the same thing - put up a FOR SALE sign, enter the home on the MLS, maybe promote the home on a bunch of websites because their broker has a Listhub account, hold an open house, advertise ineffectively on social media, and make a brochure for the home.
+Most Realtors do the same thing - put up a FOR SALE sign, enter the home on the MLS, promote the home on search portals because the MLS automatically does that these days, hold an open house, advertise ineffectively on social media, and make a brochure for the home.
 And that is a best case.
 Most Realtors engage in PPP: Post on the MLS, Put a sign in the yard, and Pray.

 In a sellers market, doing these things will likely get your home sold, but not for top dollar in the least amount of time.
 If the seller is lucky enough to sell the home using these techniques, the length of time for the sale will usually be much longer and the net proceeds will be lower.